RakhithJK/spyder-ide-spyder-wiki/Spyder-Internals.md

 The name spyderlib is due to the existence of another project with the spyder

 ### locale
-The translations of the interface for Spyder is stored in this folder.
-Currently Spyder has translations for Spanish (es) and French (fr).
+The translations of the interface for Spyder are stored in this folder.
+Currently Spyder has translations available for Spanish (es) and French (fr).

 If you would like to have Spyder translated to a new language please drop us a line on the [public chat](https://gitter.im/spyder-ide/public).